K0K0SHA/project_WPA3-PSK_hack/README.md

 will attempt to reverse engineer WPA3-PSK by understanding the attacks against WPA2-PSK, and then looking at how these attacks were mitigated.

+  From a security point of view, WPA3-PSK has a new type of handshake called the Dragonfly handshake.
+  It uses SAE (Simultaneous Authentication of Equals) for encryption.

 # WPA2-PSK
   Currently the most common type of WLAN in the wild as of 2022.
 Slowly being phased out by WPA3-PSK.
 Probably will become obsolete in the coming years.
 Wide variety of attacks exist against WPA2-PSK.